Skip to content

 Hedge Strategies

 We are neutral the following strategies (in bold).
 Long/short equity managers face crowding and macro volatility, but those running lower net exposure may be able to capitalize on stock-level dispersion.
-Event-driven: activism outcomes have been inconsistent and vulnerable to downside risks; merger arbitrage and special situations appear to be improving.
+Event-driven: Activism outcomes have been inconsistent and vulnerable to downside risks; merger arbitrage and special situations appear to be improving.
 The global macro opportunity set remains attractive but economic trajectories appear increasingly two-sided.
-We favor commodity managers able to react in a dynamic environment, as dispersion should continue to present opportunities.
+We favor We favor commodity managers able to react in a dynamic environment, as dispersion should continue to present opportunities.

 Additional Perspectives from Franklin Templeton Investment Solutions